EL1909/bavarian-cristus-PP4/README.md

 5. I was having an error when  calling the text from the imagePost to be displayed in the Post Card, it showed the text with HTML sintax; however when i call excerpt shows correctly.
 I found out that i was using the word "content" which turned to be one of hte restricted python words; i change the field name in my model to text; and it worked.

+## Features to Improve

+- Allow members to create a PDF file from those post card; to be shared or even sent per post upon request.
+- The fields in the PostCard, as well as messages could be printed, or not upon request of the member using checkboxes.
+- Members of the community will be able to also comment, edit and like other posts.
+- Better placing the information for better UI performance.
+- Allow visitors to Signup using social media.
+- Allow members to update the post's location using geoTag.
+- Visitors will be able to see the statue's location.
+- Allow members to share the post images to their own social media.

+## Credits

+- First of all to my family, for allowing me the time to accomplish this classes.
+- I'll like to give a credit to [Paul Thomas O'Riordan](https://github.com/paulie-o74) for hosting our weekly thursday meetings, and to "The people from the future", [Tony Albanese](https://github.com/tony-albanese), [Roshna Vakkeel](https://github.com/RoshnaVakkeel) and [Vivi Gnutz](https://github.com/vivignutz).

+I found their guidance not just helpful but a "must" condition in order to organize the time and select wich contents to start learning.

+Without them it would have been totally unrealistic to complete this project in this timeframe.
+- [Chuck Severance Youtube's channel.](https://www.youtube.com/@ChuckSeverance) With Mr. Severance i took a deeper diving into Database Models and MVC framework's theory.
+- All media content uploaded to the website belong to me.